Quick Tips to Create an Awesome Neutral Color Scheme

 When you’re creating a neutral color scheme for one room or your entire home, your first choice may be beige.
 While there are hundreds of beautiful beige colors out there, there is so much more to a neutral color scheme than just one color.

-To create an interior or exterior neutral color scheme, it's really more about the way you combine the colors than the colors you’ll ultimately choose.
+To create an interior or exterior neutral color scheme, it's more about the way you combine the colors than the colors you’ll ultimately choose.
 The key to any color scheme is balance.
 With some simple yet creative neutral color strategies, you can transform your home into a beautifully neutral space with these tips.

 Pair Dark Neutral Colors with Light Neutral Colors or White